gmlee329/gpt2_convert_serving/README.md

 ## onnx -> tensorflow

 Now, you have model.onnx file
-To convert onnx to tensorflow, enter the commend below
+To convert onnx to tensorflow, enter the command below

 ```bash
 $ python onnx_to_tensorflow.py